henryhxyao/Build-a-mini-ROS-system/readme.md

 ---

 ### Write launch file
 It is tedious to open multiple terminals to run nodes.
-In ROS, we can use launch file to configure the nodes starting step.
+In ROS, we can use launch file to configure the nodes-starting step.

 Create a directory ```launch``` in /agent, then create  ```agent.launch``` with the following contents:
 ```xml